Last Updated: July 29, 2024

 Demme then took a step away from Hollywood in order to make the Talking Heads concert film "Stop Making Sense."
 The documentary won the National Society of Film Critics Award in the Best Documentary category.
 He then worked on the romantic action comedy "Something Wild," the film version of the stage production "Swimming to Cambodia," and the comedy "Married to the Mob."
 He then formed his own production company, Clinica Estetico, along with producers Edward Saxon and Peter Saraf in 1987.
 The company was based out of New York City for the next fifteen years.

 Demme began directing more prominent films in the 1990s and 2000s.
 In 1991, he directed "The Silence of the Lambs," which was one of only three films to win the Academy Award in all the major categories – Best Picture, Best Director, Best Screenplay, Best Actor, and Best Actress.
 He then made the film "Philadelphia" in 1993.
-In 1998, he directed a screen adaptation of Toni Morrison's book "Beloved."
+In 1998, Jonathan directed a screen adaptation of Toni Morrison's book "Beloved."
 In 2002, he directed "The Truth About Charlie" and then "The Manchurian Candidate" in 2004.
 In 2007, he made the documentary film "Men from Plains."

 In 2008, he directed the arthouse film "Rachel Getting Married."
 Some critics compared the film to some of his films from the early 1970s and 1980s.
 The film received multiple nominations at the Academy Awards.
 In 2010, Demme entered the theater scene for the first time when he directed "Family Week," a play by Beth Henley.
 In 2016, he made the concert documentary film "Justin Timberlake + the Tennessee Kids."
 One of his last major film projects was a history of rock & roll that he made the for Rock & Roll Hall of Fame in 2017.

-Throughout his films, Demme became known for his dramatic close-ups.
+Throughout his films, Jonathan became known for his dramatic close-ups.
 A number of other directors have stated they have been inspired by Demme's style in their own filmmaking, including Paul Thomas Anderson, Alexander Payne, and Wes Anderson.
 He was also known for his use of recurring supporting actors like Charles Napier, Harry Northup, Tracey Walter, Ann Dowd, and Kimberly Elise, among many others.

 Personal Life and Death